 Experienced mesothelioma attorneys are familiar with those rules and the case process West Virginia.

 Case consolidation is a process courts use to group similar claims for processing.
 Courts use consolidation as a tool to reduce filings, streamline case scheduling and expedite trials.

 Under the current Asbestos Case Management Order, plaintiffs’ attorneys designate “trial groups” of 20 cases.
 The court schedules trials for three of these groups each year.

 Asbestos cases are also divided into categories based on the severity of the plaintiffs’ illnesses.
 The categories are used to group cases for scheduling.

-Category II Cases include deceased plaintiffs who were diagnosed with malignant mesothelioma or asbestos-related lung cancer.
-A report from a board-certified pathologist is also required for each of these plaintiffs.
+- Category II cases include deceased plaintiffs who were diagnosed with malignant mesothelioma or asbestos-related lung cancer.

-Category III Cases include plaintiffs who have been diagnosed with non-malignant, asbestos-related diseases (e.g., asbestosis).
+- Category III cases include plaintiffs who have been diagnosed with nonmalignant asbestos-related diseases such as asbestosis.

-Punitive damages are sometimes awarded to punish losing defendants for malicious conduct or to deter them from causing more injuries.
-Examples of West Virginia punitive damages awards include the following:
+Punitive damages are awarded to punish losing defendants and deter them from causing more injuries.
+Since 2015, punitive damage awards in West Virginia have been limited to four times compensatory damages or $500,000, whichever is greater.